Optimal Conversion from Classical to Quantum Randomness via Quantum Chaos

 as $N_A$ and $N_B \to \infty$. \end{theorem} The detailed proof of Theorem~\ref{thm:rms_dist} using Weingarten calculus is provided in the SM~\cite{supp}.
-From Eq.~\eqref{eq:rms_uniformbasis}, we can see that quantum randomness is maximized when $\mathcal{E}_{\text{init}}$ forms a $1$-design, i.e., $S_c = N_A + N_B$.
+From Eq.~\eqref{eq:rms_uniformbasis}, we can see that quantum randomness is maximized when $\mathcal{E}_{\text{init}}$ forms a $1$-design, i.e., $S_c = N_A + N_B$ corresponding to the maximum amount of classical entropy in the initial state distribution.
+The expression for $k=1$ is trivial and derived in the SM~\cite{supp}.
 This reveals explicitly the conversion of classical to quantum randomness.
 Moreover, since $\Delta_\text{rms}^{(k)}$ vanishes exponentially with $N_B + S_c$, Theorem~\ref{thm:rms_dist} implies an (asymptotically) optimal conversion from classical to quantum randomness, where injecting $S_{\text{c}}$ bits of classical entropy yields the same $\Delta_{\text{rms}}^{(k)}$ as adding $S_{\text{c}}$ bath qubits without classical randomness.
 In other words, classical randomness and bath qubits are interconvertible resources from the perspective of projected ensembles.

 This is particularly advantageous for experimental implementation since $N_B$ is often limited on the quantum hardware due to noise and practical constraints.
 Additionally, up to $N_B$ bits of classical entropy can be obtained naturally by reusing the bath measurement outcome $z$ as an initial state of $B$ in a subsequent run of the protocol.
 Equation~\eqref{eq:rms_uniformbasis} indicates that injecting classical randomness can reduce the distance between the projected ensemble and the Haar ensemble by a factor exponential in $N=N_A+N_B$ at a very modest cost for the quantum hardware.
 Thus injecting classical randomness significantly reduces the quantum resources needed to sample random quantum states on analog simulators.